slangenbach/notes/coding_problems.md

 ## General

 * If an input is sorted or in a specific order this may mean that you can solve the problem in linear time
-* When dealing with an array problem, sort it and see if any patterns emerge
+* When dealing with an _array_ problem, sort it and see if any patterns emerge
 * Always ask if you are allowed to do in-place operations to given inputs
+* When dealing with _strings_, be mindful of the time complexity when building up strings one by one

 ## Arrays